It looks like you're using IE11...

 If you want to sell at a one-off event, you must have a temporary licence.

-Apply well in advance of your event, as we assess all applications separately and liaise with the Police Service of Northern Ireland and the Department for Infrastructure Roads to decide if your proposal will cause any inconvenience to the public.
+Apply well in advance of your event, as we assess all applications separately and consult with the Police Service of Northern Ireland and the Department for Infrastructure Roads to decide if your proposal will cause any inconvenience to the public.

 Temporary licences for events are only valid for up to seven days.
 We can only grant traders five temporary licences in one year.